pegasystems/pega-helm-charts/charts/pega/README.md

 When using a private registry that requires a username and password, specify them using the `docker.registry.username` and `docker.registry.password` parameters.

 To avoid specifying the docker registry credentials in values.yaml, create secrets for docker registry credentials.
-Specify secret names as a list of comma-separated strings using `docker.image_pull_secret_names` parameter.
+Refer to [Kubernetes secrets](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) to create docker registry secrets.
+Specify secret names as a list of comma-separated strings using `docker.imagePullSecretNames` parameter.
+Kubernetes checks each registry secret of image pull secrets to pull an image from repository, If the specified image is available in one of the provided secrets, kubernetes pull it from that repository.
+To create docker registry secrets from external secrets, refer [this section](#optional-support-for-providing-credentialscertificates-using-external-secrets-operator).

 When you download Docker images, it is recommended that you specify the absolute image version and the image name instead of using the `latest` tag; for example: `pegasystems/pega:8.4.4` or `platform-services/search-n-reporting-service:1.12.0`.
 When you download these images with these details from the Pega repository, you pull the latest available image.
 If you pull images only specifying `latest`, you may not get the image you wanted.